tiffaniechia/Dress-Code/README.md

 A big concern was definitely in database fetching, as that is both costly and time consuming.
 I tried to minimize database calling as much as possible, preferring to transform data with Angular.

-The current struggle given how data has been wired together meant that models were very thin and were not used as the controllers were able to parse the key data given delivered from the services.
+The current struggle given how data has been wired together meant that models were very thin and were not used as the controllers were able to parse the key data delivered the services (API).
 Given this, I created the models for 1. documentation of how the db works, and 2. for future requirements of posting to the databases.

 #### Shopping cart data
  One of the biggest design decisions was the handling of shopping cart data.
 I have taken the decision to pass shopping cart data around the rootscope instead of